-Qantas pushes non-stop London, New York flights back to 2026
+Qantas non-stop London, New York flights on track for 2026

-A total of 12 Airbus A350-1000s are on order, with the ultra-long-range jets key to unlocking the airline’s ambitious 18-20 hour ‘Project Sunrise’ flights from Australia’s east coast.
+A total of 12 Airbus A350-1000s are on order, with the first of these ultra-long-range jets expected to arrive in the middle of the year, unlocking ambitious 18-20 hour non-stop flights from Australia’s east coast.

-The debut of those factory-fresh A350s would see the arrival of an all-new Qantas inflight experience, one specially designed for maximum comfort on the marathon journeys.
+The debut of those factory-fresh A350s will see the arrival of an all-new Qantas inflight experience, one specially designed for maximum comfort on the marathon journeys.

-This of course includes fully-private A350 first class suites featuring a separate armchair and bed, of which there will be just six in total, followed by 52 ultra-sleek business class suites.
+This includes a fully-private A350 first class suites featuring a separate armchair and bed, of which there will be just six in total, followed by 52 ultra-sleek business class suites.

 Each Project Sunrise A350 will also feature what Qantas refers to as ‘Wellbeing Zones’ - dedicated spaces for passengers in all cabin classes to stand and stretch, which will undoubtedly become popular areas during these ultra-long journeys.